KankshitAdhaulia/Education-Cloud-Payment-Portal/README.md

     - Go to **Digital Experience** -> **Settings**.
     - Enable **ExperienceBundle Metadata API in Digital Experiences**.
     - Allow using standard external profiles for self-registration user creation and check-in.
+    - Go to Setup -> In Quick Find search 'Sharing Settings' -> Set Default External Access of Learning Access to Public Read.

 ### Clone the Repository and Authorize the Org
 1. **Clone the repository:**